 Please submit a copy of the policy change notice after the insurance company processes the Additional Insured endorsement.

 Q6: What is a Clearance Letter?

-A signed statement on official letterhead verifying all program personnel entering schools and/or interacting with students are screened for TB and their fingerprints are cleared by CA DOJ/FBI with subsequent arrest notifications.
+A signed statement on official letterhead verifying all program personnel entering schools and/or interacting with students are screened for TB and their fingerprints are cleared by CA DOJ and FBI with subsequent arrest notifications.
 Please include names of representatives and ATI numbers.
 Must be signed by someone authorized to sign documents on behalf of organization.

 Summary of services provided and expected outcomes.
 A few paragraphs are sufficient if warranted.

 Brief description of the organization outlining mission and successes to date on official letterhead (for Consultants, a résumé will suffice).
 A few paragraphs are sufficient if warranted.